-Michael John Rieder CIHR-GSK Chair in Paediatric Clinical Pharmacology, Western University
+Michael John Rieder, CIHR-GSK Chair in Paediatric Clinical Pharmacology, Western University

 Dr. Rieder is a distinguished university professor at Western University and a leader nationally and internationally in paediatric clinical pharmacology.
 He holds the CIHR-GSK Chair in Paediatric Clinical Pharmacology, the only endowed chair in pediatric pharmacology in Canada and one of a handful internationally.
-Dr. Rieder is recognized for his work in exploring drug safety and efficacy in children and serves as a consultant for many national and international agencies.
-His laboratory, the Drug Safety Laboratory, is a core laboratory for a unique national network, the Canadian Pharmacogenomic Network For Drug Safety.
+Dr. Rieder is recognized for his work in exploring drug safety and efficacy in children and in exploring steroid biology and the pathophysiology of serious adverse drug reactions.
+He serves as a consultant for many national and international agencies.
+His laboratory, the Drug Safety Laboratory, has active and on-going collaborations with multiple national and international partners.
+He has been named as a Fellow of the British Pharmacology Society.

-Bernard Robaire James McGill Professor, Department of Pharmacology and Therapeutics, McGill University
+Bernard Robaire, James McGill Professor, Department of Pharmacology and Therapeutics, McGill University